 In most places, construction along the existing route was technically feasible.
 In some sections, places where the team thought it would be better to find an alternate route that did not parallel the existing Trans Mountain pipeline, a strong technical, ecological or cultural argument was needed before consideration would be granted by Parks Canada and BC Ministry of Environment (BC Parks) officials.
 The project’s route selection process included extensive consultation with officials of Jasper National Park and Mount Robson Provincial Park, as well as representatives of other federal, provincial and municipal departments and agencies, environmental non-governmental organizations (ENGOs), Aboriginal Peoples, landowners and other stakeholders.

 Following the route identification and selection process, two preferred routes were selected for complete environmental and technical assessment — an existing route and a proposed route; the proposed route followed the existing route for 64 per cent of its length in Jasper National Park, and 47 per cent in Mount Robson Provincial Park.

 Upon the project’s completion, Anchor Loop was contiguous with the existing Trans Mountain pipeline for 56 per cent of its length and is on or abuts other linear rights-of-way such as highways, roads, power lines and abandoned railway grades for 43 per cent of its length.
 The remaining one per cent of Anchor Loop represents segments that are connections from one existing right-of-way to another.

 Two of the key routing factors in project planning were to avoid wetlands and to avoid or substantially reduce multiple instream crossings of major watercourses.
-Anchor Loop succeeded in achieving both objectives as we traversed nearly 30% less wetland area than the existing route, and reduced major watercourse crossings by 20%, including 27 fewer fish-bearing waterbodies (39 vs. 66).
+Anchor Loop succeeded in achieving both objectives as we traversed nearly 30 per cent less wetland area than the existing route, and reduced major watercourse crossings by 20 per cent, including 27 fewer fish-bearing waterbodies (39 vs. 66).